aaronshim/aaronshim.github.io/src/work.md

 I've always been fascinated by the empowering nature of programming and its tools.
-I love creating the right building blocks that help more people experience the joy of building whatever they can imagine.
+I love creating the right building blocks that help more people experience the joy of building whatever they can imagine—especially as AI opens development to millions of new creators who need systems where correctness is obvious and security is the default.

 I currently work at Google in the
 [Security Engineering](https://bughunters.google.com/) organization, where my